firebase/flutterfire/docs/cloud-messaging/client.md

 is available before making API requests.
 The APNS token is not guaranteed to have been received before making FCM plugin API requests.

-We recommend that you call `FirebaseMessaging.instance.getToken()` as early as possible to ensure the FCM plugin works as intended.
-For instance, `FirebaseMessaging.onMessage` handler may not be called if this request has not been made.

 ```dart
 // You may set the permission requests to "provisional" which allows the user to choose what type
 // of notifications they would like to receive once the user receives a notification.